 Duties and Responsibilities – Detailed

-Achieve agreed fundraising targets for new and existing income streams, with a minimum of £100k of income through community and business support, plus £50k from fundraising events..
+Achieve agreed fundraising targets for new and existing income streams, with a minimum of £100k of income through community and business support, plus £50k from fundraising events.

 Develop partnerships and relationships with community groups and local businesses that generate sustainable income for Wigan Youth Zone.